Students treated for possible overdose at Los Angeles middle school

 (KTLA) – Several students were hospitalized after apparently overdosing on an unidentified narcotic at Johnnie Cochran Middle School in Los Angeles’ Arlington Heights neighborhood on Monday.

-Los Angeles Fire crews responded to the school around 11:30 a.m.
+Los Angeles Fire crews responded to the school at about 11:30 a.m.
 PT after receiving reports of at least three children “with altered level of consciousness after possible exposure or ingestion of a yet unknown substance,” the department said.

 Nexstar’s KTLA confirmed the students responded well after being administered Narcan, which reverses the effects of opioids.